vblanco20-1/vulkan-guide/vkguide_new_source/chapter_4/textures.md

 }
 ```

+Now we start writing the functions on vk_engine.cpp

 ^code create_image chapter-4/vk_engine.cpp

 This is the same we already did when creating a draw image, just copied into its own function.
 We begin by storing the size and format as part of the AllocatedImage, then we make a VkImageCreateInfo with the size, format, and usages, then we allocate the image with VMA, and finally create the image-view.
 Something we werent doing before is setting up the aspect flag.
 We will default it to`VK_IMAGE_ASPECT_COLOR_BIT` unless the image is on a D32 float depth format.